MicrosoftDocs/architecture-center/docs/example-scenario/apps/publish-internal-apis-externally-content.md

 ### Security

 Since the above example scenario is hosted completely on an internal network, API Management and ASE are already deployed on [secured infrastructure (Azure VNet)][vnet-security].
-Application Gateways can be [integrated with Azure Security Center][appgtwy-asc] to provide a seamless way to prevent, detect, and respond to threats to the environment.
+Application Gateways can be [integrated with Microsoft Defender for Cloud][appgtwy-asc] to provide a seamless way to prevent, detect, and respond to threats to the environment.
 For general guidance on designing secure solutions, see the [Azure Security Documentation][security].

 ### Resiliency